xtruder/nix-devcontainer/README.md

 that uses debian image for a base system and [nix package manager](https://nixos.org/) for management of your development environments.
-Combination of a good base image and a best in class package manager, gives you versatile, reproduible and deterministic development container that you can use for everywhere.
+Combination of a good base image and a best in class package manager, gives you versatile, reproduible and deterministic development environment that you can use everywhere.

 ### Components